pravega/pravega-client-rust/book/src/Rust/Readme.md

 # Rust Client

 This section describes the Rust client APIs to interact with Pravega.
-- Event APIs
+- Event API
-- Byte APIS
+- Byte API